stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

   - `MyPackage.Game` contains your source code.
   - `MyPackage.Platform` contains additional code for the platforms your project supports.
 Game Studio creates folders for each platform (eg `MyPackage.Windows`, `MyPackage.Linux`, etc).
 These folders are usually small, and only contain the entry point of the program.
   - And any other Subprojects.
 Stride will scan the Subprojects too like the main Project to get DataContract classes and features into the Editor/Game ( it doesn't matter if its in a subproject or not
-- **Bin:** contains the compiled binaries and data.
+- **Bin** contains the compiled binaries and data.
 Stride creates the folder when you build the project, with a subdirectory for each platform.
-- **obj:** contains cached files.
+- **obj** contains cached files.
 Game Studio creates this folder when you build your project.
 To force a complete asset and code rebuild, delete this folder and build the project again.
-- **Resources:** is a suggested location for files such as images and audio files used by your assets, do not confuse them with Godot resources, these don't exist in Stride.
+- **Resources** is a suggested location for files such as images and audio files used by your assets, do not confuse them with Godot resources, these don't exist in Stride.
 Stride has in the Scene Folders (these can be used in any way) where you can put classes that would be normally Godot Resources

 ### Open the project directory from Game Studio